asutherland/taskolio/README.md

   around in the future.
 - The "stop" buttons along the bottom of the controller always switch "banks" of bookmarks (or colors).
+- Push "capture" to bookmark the most-specific thing that can be bookmarked;
+  if there is a client reporting tabs/editors for the currently focused window, the current tab/editor will be bookmarked.
+Push "quant" to bookmark just the window.
+Once, you push the button, you enter "bs" or "bookmark set" mode.
-- Push "capture" to switch to bookmark setting mode.
-The next grid button you push will be assigned a random color and whatever gnome-shell most recently reported as focused.
+  The next grid button you push will be assigned a random color and whatever was reported as focused when you pushed "capture" or "quant" will be assigned to the button.
 You can switch banks in this mode.
-You can also push capture a second time to leave the mode without assigning a bookmark.
+You can also push capture/quant a second time to leave the mode without assigning a bookmark (but you can't switch between the setting mode right now... future work).
   Assigning a bookmark returns you back to "bookmark go" mode.
 - Hold down "shift" and push "capture" to switch to bookmark deleting mode.
 You can release "shift" once you've released "capture".
 The next grid button you